BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 ### Features
-* Firebird DDEX provider support for Visual Studio's DDEX 2.0 IVs DML interfaces utilizing FirebirdSql.Data.FirebirdClient version 10.0.0.0. __New:__ Auto-close edmx models and xsd datasets on solution close user options.
+* Firebird DDEX provider support for Visual Studio's DDEX 2.0 IVs DML interfaces utilizing FirebirdSql.Data.FirebirdClient version 10.0.0.0.
-* Microsoft SqlServer SqlEditor port for Firebird for editing Computed columns, Triggers, Views, Procedures, Functions, SQL scripts and `.fbsql` files.</br>__Note:__ The editor service execution plan visualizer is not currently functional.
-Execution plans are text based.</br>Intellisense is based on Microsoft's Transaction-SQL language service.
-Firebird specific grammar may be reported as errors or warnings but still successfully execute.
+* Microsoft SqlServer SqlEditor port for Firebird for editing Computed columns, Triggers, Views, Procedures, Functions, SQL scripts and `.fbsql` files.</br>__Note:__ The Firebird Language Service is a phased implementation of Microsoft's Transaction-SQL SSDT language service.
+Intellisense may report Firebird specific grammar as errors or warnings but still successfully execute.
-* Trigger/Generator auto-increment linkage. __New:__ Linkage can now be set to *On Demand* in user options.
+* Trigger/Generator auto-increment linkage.
+Linkage can be set to *On Demand* in user options.
 If enabled linkage will only take place when actually required.
 * Full integration of Server Explorer with asynchronous loading.
 Connection dialogs include Host and Database drop-down selection; derived from Server Explorer, FlameRobin and the current solution projects' settings and EDM connection strings.
 * SqlEditor text-based execution plans and statistics snapshot comparer.
 * Configurable connection equivalency keys under `BlackbirdSql Server Tools` DDEX user options.